juev/awesome-stars/README.md

 ## [JavaScript](id:javascript)

+- [lowlighter/metrics](https://github.com/lowlighter/metrics) – 📊 An infographics generator with 30+ plugins and 200+ options to display stats about your GitHub account and render them as SVG, Markdown, PDF or JSON!
 - [smartcontracts/eth2-book](https://github.com/smartcontracts/eth2-book) – A book about Ethereum
 - [ciderapp/Cider](https://github.com/ciderapp/Cider) – A new cross-platform Apple Music experience based on Electron and Vue.js written from scratch with performance in mind. 🚀
 - [DanielDe/org-web](https://github.com/DanielDe/org-web) – org-mode on the web, built with React, optimized for mobile, synced with Dropbox and Google Drive